Concurrency in Go

 We still utilize a single processor core without employing any mechanisms to accelerate the program's performance.
 We simply cut the cake, leaving each piece in its place.

-Now let's run each part of the task in a separate goroutine, but let our program use only 1 CPU core:
+Now let's run each part of the task in a separate goroutine (lightweight thread), but let our program process only one at a time:

 The speed of our program has not changed, since the processor resource is still limited to one core.
 But now each task of the program runs in a separate goroutine — a lightweight execution unit multiplexed onto OS threads.
 Each such thread can compete with others for available resources.